tornicke/field-potato/README.md

 <h2>Video demo</h2>

-The video demo off the app is available [here](https://tornicke.github.io/field-potato/).
+The video demo off the app is available [here](https://drive.google.com/file/d/1GD2hbupHEryUdrUq-ii0JVg1WvgxpxZ0/view?usp=sharing).

+<h2>Credits</h2>

+We would like to recognize and thank Tudor and Navpreet for their tremendous help and support.
+This project would not get completed without their guidance and contribution.

 <h2>Required URLs:</h2>